Team

 CineMAP Symposium, May 2024

 Christine (Christy) Marran is Professor of Japanese Literature and Cultural Studies at the University of Minnesota.
-She specializes in the fields of environmental humanities, ecocriticism, critical theory, gender and sexuality studies, literary writing, and cinema studies.
-In her work, Marran addresses how toxins have deeply impacted lives, and how those in area studies can more deliberately contend with the more-than-human world in this age of rising seas.
-Her new materialist approach illustrates how ecocriticism can account for things smaller and greater than a selective humanist “we” only if it takes a critical position on cultural exceptionalism.
+She specializes in the fields of environmental humanities, ecocriticism, critical theory, gender and sexuality, literary writing, and cinema.
+Marran's work addresses how toxins have deeply impacted lives, and how those in area studies can more deliberately contend with the more-than-human world in this age of rising seas, using a new materialist approach to show how ecocriticism can account for things smaller and greater than a selective humanist "we."

 Michael Raine